Opening 1st October 2026. Advanced appointments now being taken.

 • Scope of Practice

-The Wolf Path provides a therapeutic space for men who want to understand themselves at a deeper psychological level.
-My work focuses on:
+The Wolf Path offers a steady, reflective space for men who want to understand themselves at a deeper psychological level.
+The work focuses on the inner terrain that most men carry quietly: identity, emotional patterns, midlife shifts, and the internal conflicts that shape how they move through the world.

 • identity development in adulthood

-• the unconscious dynamics that influence a man’s sense of self
+• the unconscious dynamics shaping their sense of self

-• sense that something in their life no longer aligns
+• the feeling that something inside no longer aligns

 What The Wolf Path is Not

-To maintain clarity and safety, it’s important to outline what The Wolf Path does not provide:
+To keep the work clear and safe, it’s important to outline what this practice does not provide:

 • diagnosis or clinical assessment